 At InstallArtificial, we happily partner with schools, parks, colleges, individuals, and professional sports leagues on their quest to building a new turf field for...

-Sports Turf is more complex to build than one might think.
+Sports Turf is more complex to build than one might think, and with new technologies has become more advance in recent years.
 The sub-layer is just as important as the surface.
 Many universities offer sports turf science programs due to the importance of proper design and maintenance.
 The following is a basic synopsis of how synthetic sports fields are built.

 Assess the Area

 The first step is to assess the area the field is being installed, and determine what the space will be used for.
 It's important to know exactly what type of recreation will be done in the area to map out specifications during this step.
+Building a putting green or a bocce ball court will be much different than a football or soccer field.
 Also, depending on location, different drainage systems may be necessary.
 We don't recommend opting for a basic drainage system in a climate that gets heavy rain or snowfall.
-Request an estimate with us and we'll come out walk the job site with you and make recommendations to keep it simple.
+The installation will be different depending on the area's intended use.

 Prepare the Base Layer

 The soil will need to be surveyed to understand how it drains.
 This will also help determine the best and easiest way to remove the necessary amount of soil.
 Any pipes or electric wires will also need to be identified and potentially moved to prevent any possible mishaps.